linearmouse/linearmouse/README.md

 # LinearMouse

-> A minimal app to get rid of scrolling acceleration on macOS.
+> A minimal app to get rid of mouse acceleration on macOS.

 ## Features

 - Reverse the direction of scrolling.
+- Linear scrolling (disable scrolling acceleration).
-- Linear scrolling.
+- Linear movement (disable cursor acceleration).

 ## Downloads